thgossler/ReplacePdfHyperlinks/README.md

 ## About The Project

-This is a simple .NET command line (CLI) tool to search and replace URLs in a PDF document with regular expressions.
-I'm using it to fix all hyperlinks from localhost to the real domain name in an automatically generated PDF from a Docusaurus static web site.
-I didn't find any other free tool that can do this, so I decided to develop it quickly myself.
-The tool uses the iText7 library which is licensed under AGPL for non-commercial use.
+This is a simple .NET command line (CLI) tool to search and replace hyperlinks in a PDF document with regular expressions.
+It is for example used to change all hyperlinks from localhost to the actual domain name in an auto-generated PDF from a Docusaurus static web site.
+It was developed because there seemed to be no other free tool that can do this.
+The tool uses the iText7 library for PDF processing which is licensed under AGPL for non-commercial use.
 Hence, this tool is also published under the AGPL license.

 [![ReplacePdfHyperlinks screen shot][product-screenshot]]([https://github.com/thgossler/WebPageHost/])